stefaneng/learn-swedish/pronunciation.md

 The purpose here is to learn to pronounce Swedish, not to learn to spell and not to learn vocabulary.
 The translation furnished is just for your information.
 Listen to the tape and read the words.
-Close your mind to everything around you and pay elose attention to the way the voice on the tape pronounces the words.
+Close your mind to everything around you and pay close attention to the way the voice on the tape pronounces the words.
 Try to imitate the speaker.
 If you are studying alone, have a mirror handy.
 We'll tell you when you need it.